kuzzleio/documentation-old/src/guide/essentials/real-time.md

 A more interesting user-experience would be that clients display the new TO-DO item _as soon as it is created_.
 How can we achieve that?

 * By implementing a long-polling mechanism in the clients.
 Every, say, one second, the clients perform a document search and update their list of TO-DO items.
 Doesn't look like a great idea (performances would be rather bad, for example)
-* By providing push notifications to subscribed clients, allowing them to receive these new items automatically, as soon as they are saved in the system
+* By providing notifications to subscribed clients, allowing them to receive these new items automatically, as soon as they are saved in the system

 The second solution is exactly what we are looking for and Kuzzle ships it natively.
-We can call it **pub/sub**, **push notifications** or **live subscriptions** and it is often used to solve use-cases like this one, where things need to be kept _in sync_ between clients and the back-end server.
+We can call it **pub/sub**, **notifications** or **live subscriptions** and it is often used to solve use-cases like this one, where things need to be kept _in sync_ between clients and the back-end server.

 Getting back to our example, our collaborative TO-DO list clients only need to subscribe to the TO-DO data collection (right after the first document search), in order to be notified _in real-time_ about new TO-DO items.
 This way, once Ann creates her new item, Tom and Matt can see it immediately on their screen.